alper-han/CrossMacro/README.md

 # Add yourself to the crossmacro group (required for daemon communication)
 sudo usermod -aG crossmacro $USER

-# Log out and back in, then start the app
+# Reboot your system for group changes to take effect, then start the app
 ```

 ### Fedora / RHEL (.rpm)